Klaimjht/gmail-dot-tricks/README.md

 ## About the Author

 My name is Julien Awonga, and I am the creator and maintainer of this Gmail Dot Tricks Generator.
-I am passionate about programming and enjoy building tools that make life easier for others.
+I am passionate about programming and enjoy building tools that make life easier for others .

 Connect with me on [LinkedIn](https://www.linkedin.com/in/julienawonga/) to stay updated on my latest projects and activities.